 The American Speech-Language-Hearing Association (ASHA) is currently seeking nominations for candidates to fill three upcoming vacancies for editor-in-chief positions, with service starting January 1, 2024.

-The ASHA Journals are seeking an editor-in-chief for the American Journal of Speech-Language Pathology (AJSLP); the Hearing section of the Journal of Speech, Language, and Hearing Research (JSLHR); and Perspectives of the ASHA Special Interest Groups.
+ASHA Journals is seeking editors-in-chief for the American Journal of Speech-Language Pathology (AJSLP); the Hearing section of the Journal of Speech, Language, and Hearing Research (JSLHR); and Perspectives of the ASHA Special Interest Groups.
 Read on to learn more about the roles and responsibilities of the position and what makes a great editor-in-chief.

 What Does an Editor-in-Chief Do?